Blazemeter/taurus/site/dat/docs/JMeter.md

 ### Extractors

 Extractors are the objects that attached to request to take a piece of the response and use it in following requests.
 The concept is based on JMeter's extractors.
-Right now, two types of the extractors are supported: by regular expression and by JSONPath expression.
+Right now, three types of the extractors are supported: by regular expression, by JSONPath expression and by CSS/JQuery selectors.
 To specify extractors in shorthand form, use following config:

 ```yaml
 ---